Addiction on Screen: Why Do We Love Drugs in Our Movies florida

 Accurate depiction of the disease that is addiction

 With so much misinformation regarding addiction, people are learning to better appreciate those movies that accurately depict drugs in their true ugly and destructive nature, opposed to glamorizing addiction among viewers, as it’s been done before.
-It’s important to see drug abuse and addiction for what it really is—a road to self-destruction—and there are very few good movies that have succeeded this.
+It’s important to see drug use and addiction for what it really is—a road to self-destruction—and there are very few good movies that have succeeded this.

 RELATED CONTENT